studio24/amplify/docs/fonts.md

 Update the value of the `$font-family` variable in `src/styles/sass/00-settings/_typesetting.scss`.
 Use quote marks around fonts with white space in their name.

-Be sure to include fonts for both Mac OS and Windows - [CSS Font Stack](https://www.cssfontstack.com/) is useful for checking which fonts sre eradily available on different Operating Systems.
+Be sure to include fonts for both Mac OS and Windows - [CSS Font Stack](https://www.cssfontstack.com/) is useful for checking which fonts are readily available on different Operating Systems.

 ## Web fonts